hobbystacks/soa-digitalocean/README.md

 <!-- omit in toc -->
 ## Why create *Hobby Stacks*?

 Our goal is to define a technology stack with **minimal costs** to host MVPs and prototypes for hobby projects.
 We also want to offer real-world examples that go beyond basic tutorials that showcase technologies or features in overly simplified scenarios.
-The current running cost for the stack is 4$ USD.

-We decided to gear this tech stack towards **commercial projects** which meant opting for a private container registry and code repository.
+We decided to gear this tech stack towards commercial projects which meant opting for a private container registry and code repository.

+The current running cost for the stack is `4$ USD`.

-***REMINDER:** You should consider and address any security and performance concerns related to your specific context before blindly moving this stack into production.*
+***DISCLAIMER:** It is your responsibility to review, assess and address any security, performance or other concerns related to your specific context before moving this stack into production.*

 <!-- | Features                         | Tools                                  | Costs |
 | -------------------------------- | -------------------------------------- | ----- |